Marketing design

 7. Iterate and refine

 Based on feedback, tweak the concept.
 Strengthen the parts that worked.
 Fix what didn’t.
 In some cases, you might combine two directions or circle back to ideation.
+After the main concept is validated, focus on refining and specifying the detail to ensure the design is fully developed.

 You’re aiming for a concept that: